erronny/naxap/README.md

 <b>Problem Statement 5</b>
-Given a single domain and a list of random domain names, find which are the closest match in the list,
-Example: Given input domain:google.com and domain list: [thegoogle.com, good.go, google.co.in, bing.com] will closely matches with thegoogle.com, good.go, google.co.in but not bing.com.
+/Given a single domain and a list of random domain names, find which are the closest match in the list, /Example: Given input domain:google.com and domain list: [thegoogle.com, good.go, google.co.in, bing.com] will closely matches with thegoogle.com, good.go, google.co.in but not bing.com.
 Example google .com matches 100% with google.com

-Input: domain and list of the domain with which you will match the  domain
-Output: Floating Point/Decimal or Percentage value of Single Domain Matches with the other domains within the domain list.
+/Input: domain and list of the domain with which you will match the  domain /Output: Floating Point/Decimal or Percentage value of Single Domain Matches with the other domains within the domain list.
-Partial Acceptable Solution: None (If its a match or not is not acceptable) Complete solution: Giving output in floating-point/decimals as a prediction from  0-1 or 0%-100% with each domain in the domain list.
+/Partial Acceptable Solution: None (If its a match or not is not acceptable) /Complete solution: Giving output in floating-point/decimals as a prediction from  0-1 or 0%-100% with each domain in the domain list.

 ```